 Do you have shrubs that are getting out of control?
-Shrub trimming will not only assist in maintaining a tidy landscape, but it is also recommended to help your shrubs perform their best.
+Shrub pruning will not only assist in maintaining a tidy landscape, but it is also recommended to help your shrubs perform their best.
 Proper pruning (which is the more accurate, technical term for “trimming”) helps promote optimal plant health.

 Whether you’re ready to tackle shrub trimming (pruning) on your own or you’re just worried that your lawn and landscape professional will make an error, you may be interested to know what some of the common mistakes may be.